software-students-fall2023/1-specification-exercise-artwork/README.md

 Estimation of effort: Hard

 Acceptance criteria:
-- Users can view the artworks all over the city using their camera through the “View” tab.
+- Users can view the artworks all over the city using their camera through the “Capture” tab by switching the toggle to ‘view’ mode.
+This will allow users to simply view the art and not draw anything on the screen.
 - When clicked on artworks, it will be followed by a description and profile of the artist to understand more about the art piece.
 - The app provides an intuitive and user-friendly interface for navigating and viewing AR art while walking around the city.
 - Users can add artists they like to the ‘Saved Artists’ section under their profile; they can see more of these artists’ works and get notified when they publish new art.